 1. Exam Frequency & Dates

-• The CBLE is administered twice a year, typically in April and October, usually on the fourth Wednesday of each month.
+The CBLE is administered twice a year, on the fourth Wednesday of April and October.
+For 2025, the scheduled dates are:

 2. Passing Rate